 "16.
-The writ petitions before us are not inter parties disputes and have been raised by way of public interest litigation and the controversy before the court is as to whether for social safety and for creating a hazardless environment for the people to live in, mining in the area should be permitted or stopped.
+The writ petitions before us are not inter parties disputes and have been raised by way of public interest litigation and the controversy before the court is as to whether for social safety and for creating hazardless a environment for the people to live in, mining in the area should be permitted or stopped.
 We may not be taken to have said that for public interest litigations, procedural laws do not apply.
-At the same time it has be remembered that every technicality in the procedural law is not available as a defence when a matter of grave public importance is for consideration before the court."
+At the same time it has to be remembered that technicality in the procedural law is not available as a defence when matter of grave public importance is for consideration before the court."

-36. A considerable amount has been said about public interest litigation in R&M Trust [R&M Trust v.
-Koramangala Residents Vigilance Group, (2005) 3 SCC 91] and it is not necessary for us to dwell any further on this except to say that in issues pertaining to good governance, the courts ought to be somewhat more liberal in entertaining public interest litigation.
-However, in matters that may not be of moment or a litigation essentially directed against one organisation or individual (such as the present litigation which was directed only Sadananda Gowda and later Jeevaraj was impleaded) ought not to be entertained or should be rarely entertained.
-Other remedies are also available to public spirited litigants and they should be encouraged to avail of such remedies.
-37. In such cases, that might not strictly litigation and for which other remedies are available, insofar as the issuance of a writ of mandamus is concerned, this Court held in Union of India v.
+36. A considerable amount has been

+said about public interest litigation in R&MTrust $\lceil R\&M$ Trust Koramangala Residents Vigilance Group, (2005) 3 SCC 91] and it is not necessary for us to dwell any further on this except to say that in issues pertaining to good governance, the courts ought to be somewhat more liberal in entertaining public interest litigation.
+However, in matters that may not be of moment or a litigation essentially directed against organisation or individual (such as the present litigation which was directed only against Sadananda Gowda and later Jeevaraj was impleaded) ought not to be entertained or should be rarely entertained.
+Other remedies are also available to public spirited they should litigants and encouraged to avail of such remedies.
+37. In such cases, that might not strictly fall in the category of public interest litigation and for which other remedies are available, insofar as the issuance of a writ of mandamus is concerned, this Court held in Union of India v.
 S.B.
 Vohra [Union of India v.
 S.B.
 Vohra, (2004) 2 SCC 150: 2004 SCC (L&S) 363] that: (SCC p.
 160, paras 12-13)